AMPSSIE/ampssie.github.io/docs/docs/TechnicalReferences/ElastoPlasticity.md

 $$\{\varepsilon^\text{e}_{tr}\}= \{\varepsilon^\text{e}_{n}\} + \{\Delta \varepsilon\}$$

 where $\{\varepsilon^\text{e}_{n}\}$ is the initial logarithmic elastic strain or the converged logarithmic elastic strain from the previous time step.
-This elastic trail strain state can be used to determine an estimate of the stress state by assuming linear isotropic material behaviour
+This elastic trial strain state can be used to determine an estimate of the stress state by assuming linear isotropic material behaviour

 $$\{\tau_{tr}\} = [D^{\text{e}}]\{\varepsilon^\text{e}_{tr}\}$$